 - Protein Pairing for Synergy

-- Pair protein with fiber-rich vegetables or whole grains to enhance satiety and stabilize blood sugar levels.
+- Combine protein with fiber-rich vegetables or whole grains.

-- Add healthy fats like avocado or olive oil to protein meals to prolong digestion and boost metabolic activity.
+- Add healthy fats like olive oil or avocado.

 - Stay Active and Hydrated